2003scape/rscsundae/doc/whydec2001.md

 RSCSundae has this as its target for several reasons:

-- This is the last versions of the RS Classic game before the introduction of pay-to-play.
+- This is the last version of the RS Classic game before the introduction of pay-to-play.
-  It contains the well-balanced free-to-play content that people love and remember best.
+  It contains the well-balanced free-to-play content that players love and remember best.
 - It is the last client version that included the full server-side spawn and NPC behaviour data, allowing extremely accurate replication.

 Content included in mudclient110
 --------------------------------